jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 4 ¶ And I looked, and, behold, a whirlwind came out of the north, a great cloud, and a fire infolding itself, and a brightness was about it, and out of the midst thereof as the colour of amber, out of the midst of the fire.
 5 Also out of the midst thereof came the likeness of four living creatures.
 And this was their appearance; they had the ***likeness of a man***. the living creature was in the wheels.
-21 When those went, these went; and when those stood, these stood; and when those were lifted up from the earth, the wheels were lifted up over against them: for the spirit of the living creature was in the wheels.
+21 When those went, these went; and when those stood, these stood; and ***when those were lifted up from the earth, the wheels were lifted up over against them: for the spirit of the living creature was in the wheels***.
 22 And the likeness of the firmament upon the heads of the living creature was as the colour of the terrible crystal, stretched forth over their heads above.
 23 And under the firmament were their wings straight, the one toward the other: every one had two, which covered on this side, and every one had two, which covered on that side, their bodies.